 - a loss of pleasure in things that you typically enjoy

 - feelings of worthlessness, or excessive or inappropriate guilt

 - suicidal thoughts or actions

 When you’re not receiving treatment, the mood episodes can be severe.
 During depressive episodes, you might notice you’re having thoughts about death or suicide.
-It’s important to remember that these feelings will pass, and that you don’t have to go through it alone.
+It’s crucial to remember that these feelings will pass and that you don’t have to go through it alone.

 Bipolar disorder runs in families.
-In fact, the American Psychiatric Association says that 80% to 90% of people with bipolar disorder have a relative with either depression or bipolar disorder.
+In fact, the American Psychiatric Association says that 80–90% of people with bipolar disorder have a relative with either depression or bipolar disorder.

 The structure of your brain and the workings of chemical messengers, such as serotonin and dopamine, likely play a role.